 You need a pet passport to take your cats and dogs out of the UK to other EU countries.
 For some countries there are additional requirements.
-We will be happy to advise you.
+We will be happy to advise you on the specific country you are looking to travel to/from.
 To obtain a pet passport your pet must be micro-chipped and then be vaccinated against rabies.
 After 21 days your pet may travel.
 The clinical examination page must be stamped and signed by your vet.

 What documentation is required when I export my pet to a non-EU country ?

 Regulations vary, we can advise you of each countries requirements.
 DEFRA will then be able to provide your licensed veterinary officer with an export health certificate to enable your pet to travel.
 We will complete all other paperwork, including airline booking forms and any HM Customs and Excise documentation.

 What type of container will my pet travel in ?

 We provide bespoke Wooden Travel boxes (made to measure for your pet) which means your pet travels in the most appropriate sized box to and it also means accurate freight charges.
 Your pet will have sufficient room to travel comfortably, and will be able to lie down, sit up and turn around.
 Alternatively we provide standard sized IATA approved plastic travel boxes.
 You can also provide your own travel box but it must meet International Air Transport Association (IATA) regulations.

 It is extremely important that the measurements you provide for your pet are as accurate as possible.
 All measurements need to be in centimetres.
 If your container is deemed to be too small, your pet could be refused travel at the airport.
 If your container is too large, this could cost you extra unnecessary expense.

 The most easy and accurate method that we at PetsAway UK have found to measure pets is …

 Have two people to measure :